ramyaswati/Conde-Nest-sample-app/README.md

 2020-11-28 17:11:10    INFO    Instance deployment: You didn't specify a Node.js version in the 'package.json' file in your source bundle.
 The deployment didn't install a specific Node.js version.
 2020-11-28 17:11:16    INFO    Instance deployment completed successfully.
 ```
-Noticed that it still created an `Auto-scaling Group` but with `1:1:1` capacity settings (desired:min:max) just to guarantee that the single instance is **_always up and running_** for us.
+Notice that it still created an `Auto-scaling Group` but with `1:1:1` capacity settings just to guarantee that the single instance is **_always up and running_** for us.
 Cool, isn't it?
 #### Warning :warning:
 This will **incur small charges** to your AWS account if you're not **Free Tier** eligible.